f5devcentral/f5-velos-training/docs/velos_multitenancy.rst

   **min-memory = (3.5 * 1024 * vcpu-cores-per-node) + 512**

-Each BX110 blade has 28 vCPU’s, however 6 of those vCPU’s are dedicated to the F5OS layer.
-This leaves 22 vCPU’s left over for use by tenants.
-You can dedicate all 22 vCPU’s to one large tenant, or you can allocate smaller numbers of VCPU’s per tenant so that you can deploy many tenants.
+Each BX110 blade has 28 vCPUs, however 6 of those vCPUs are dedicated to the F5OS layer.
+This leaves 22 vCPUs left over for use by tenants.
+You can dedicate all 22 vCPUs to one large tenant, or you can allocate smaller numbers of VCPUs per tenant so that you can deploy many tenants.

 .. image:: images/velos_multitenancy/image3.png
   :align: center
   :scale: 70%

 Single vCPU (Skinny) tenants are supported, but that option is hidden under **Advanced** mode.
 This would allow for 22 single vCPU tenants per BX110 blade.
-While single vCPU’s guests are supported, they are not recommended for most environments.
+While single vCPUs guests are supported, they are not recommended for most environments.
 This is due to the fact that a single vCPU tenant is running on a single hyperthread, and performance of a single thread can be influenced by other services running on the other hyperthread of a CPU.
 Since this can lead to unpredictable behavior only a very lightly loaded LTM/DNS only type tenant should be considered for this option.
 As always proper sizing should be done to ensure the tenant has enough resources.

 A VELOS tenant supports 3 states: (**Configured**, **Provisioned**, and **Deployed**):